thpatch/thcrap/README.md

 * `thcrap_loader`: A command-line loader to call the injection functions of `thcrap` on a newly created process.
 * `thcrap_configure`: A rather cheap command-line patch configuration utility.
 Will eventually be replaced with a GUI tool.
 * `thcrap_tsa`: A thcrap plug-in containing patch hooks for games using the STG engine by Team Shanghai Alice.
-* `thcrap_update`: A thcrap plug-in containing updating functionality for patches.
+* `thcrap_update`: A thcrap plug-in containing updating functionality for patches as well as digitally signed automatic updates of thcrap itself.

 ### Building ###